 - Additional adult support, where appropriate, to complement the work of the teacher

 - Personalised provision, where appropriate, through targeted, time-limited programmes

-- Personalised provision through adapted resources and interventions such as Precision Teaching, Phonics Booster programme, Speech and Language interventions, handwriting support and, when necessary, individual reward and behaviour systems
+- Personalised provision through adapted resources and interventions such as Precision Teaching, phonics booster groups, Speech and Language interventions, handwriting support and, when necessary, individual reward and behaviour systems

 - Catering for children’s social, emotional and mental health needs by using a range of tools to support emotional literacy skills, and by providing Social Stories and Comic Strips for children who need them

 - Following recommendations from different agencies such as Physiotherapy, Occupational Therapy and the Speech and Language Team